MCFpy/mcf/docs/source/index.rst

 Modified Causal Forests
 =======================

-Welcome to the documentation of **mcf**, the Python package implementing the Modified Causal Forest introduced by `Lechner (2018) <https://doi.org/10.48550/arXiv.1812.09487>`_.
+Welcome to the documentation of **mcf**, the Python package implementing the **m**odified **c**ausal **f**orest introduced by `Lechner (2018) <https://doi.org/10.48550/arXiv.1812.09487>`_.
 This package allows you to estimate heterogeneous treatment effects for binary and multiple treatments from experimental or observational data.
-Additionally, mcf offers the capability to learn optimal policy allocations.
+Additionally, it allows to learn optimal policy allocations.

 If you're new to the **mcf** package, we recommend following these steps:

-- `Installation Guide`_: Learn how to install mcf on your system.
+- `Installation Guide`_: Learn about the installation procedure for your system.
-- `Usage Example`_: Explore a simple example to quickly understand how to apply mcf to your data.
+- `Usage Example`_: Explore a simple example to see how to apply the **mcf** to your data.
-- :doc:`getting_started`: Dive into a more detailed example to get a better feel for working with mcf.
+- :doc:`getting_started`: Dive into a more detailed example.

-For those seeking further information:
+For further information:

-- The :doc:`user_guide` offers explanations on additional features of the mcf package and provides several example scripts.
+- :doc:`user_guide`: Explore further features of the package and example scripts.
-- Check out the :doc:`python_api` for details on interacting with the mcf package.
+- :doc:`python_api`: Get to know the details on how to interact with the package.
-- The :doc:`algorithm_reference` provides a technical description of the methods used in the package.
+- :doc:`algorithm_reference`: Learn about the technical background of the methods applied in the package.

 .. _installation-guide:

 Installation Guide
 ------------------

-The current version of **mcf** is compatible with **Python 3.12**.
-You can install mcf from PyPI using:
+The current **mcf** version is compatible with Python 3.12.
+For the installation you proceed in different ways.

+You can install the package from PyPI using:

 .. code-block:: bash

     pip install mcf

-For a smoother experience and to avoid conflicts with other packages, we strongly recommend using a virtual environment based on **conda**.
+For a smooth experience without conflicts with other packages, use a virtual environment based on conda.
 You can manage conda environments either via the command line or a graphical interface.
 The command line offers a compatible solution for all operating systems, making it our recommended choice.
 However, the graphical interface is more user-friendly.

-If you prefer to use the command line, first install conda as described `here <https://docs.conda.io/projects/conda/en/latest/user-guide/install/>`__.
-Next follow the steps below in your Anaconda Prompt (Windows) or terminal (macOS and Linux):
+If you prefer the command line, install conda as described `here <https://docs.conda.io/projects/conda/en/latest/user-guide/install/>`__.
+Next open your Anaconda Prompt (Windows) or terminal (macOS and Linux) and do the following:

 1. Set up and activate a conda environment named *mcf-env*: